Password and Two-Factor Authentication (2FA)

 When two-factor authentication is enabled, you will be asked to enter a one-time verification code from your Authenticator App when logging into your Corsizio account.

-You can also turn off two-factor authentication at any time in your account settings, but we highly advise you to have it enabled to protect your account and its data.
+You can also turn off two-factor authentication anytime in your account settings, but we highly advise you to always have it enabled to protect your account and its data.

 Did this answer your question?
 Thanks for the feedback There was a problem submitting your feedback.
 Please try again later.